 If there's another series that has come to define mobile TD as much as Kingdom Rush, it's Fieldrunners.
 This second iteration takes the classic tower defence template and stretches it out as far as it can go in terms of variety, polish, and sheer volume of content.

 You'd think we'd be tired of the Kingdom Rush formula by now, but we're not.
 This fourth slice of classic TD flips the script and places you in control of the original's big bad and his demonic forces.
+You could say that this one is true to the formula of the tower defence game for Android and other platforms!

 'More of the same' is often a negative description.
 When it comes to the Kingdom Rush series, though, it's a ringing endorsement.
 A new setting, fresh towers, original heroes - same peerless TD gameplay.